 So really look at if you are in the right place in your business journey to go all-in on Shopify, as other solutions may be a better fit until you have a solid plan and strategy.

 Or make a plan to ensure you have the proper funding to help bring your ideas to fruition.

 Consult with an eCommerce Strategist and/or Consultant

 My next tip is to consult with an eCommerce strategist or consultant to help you decide what eCommerce platform to choose.
 Why?
 Because it can help you save time and money in the long run.

 Especially if you are considering moving platforms and you’ve been on your existing platform for a while.
 When you already have an established business, there is important data that you must keep for your customers and other business data.

 You can also work with an eCommerce consultant to help you early in your journey so that you aren’t investing in tools that won’t serve you.
 That way, you can allocate your investment toward other areas of your business that will make the most impact.

 I offer this to business owners who need to clarify their business ideas and vision.
 So that they can make the next best step.
-You can learn more about how to book an eCommerce consulting session to save you from the overwhelm of figuring it out alone.
+You can learn more about how to reserve a Strategy Session to save you from the overwhelmed by figuring it out alone.

 Final Thoughts On How to Choose An eCommerce Platform

 Overall, look at your business goals holistically and decide what are the important elements you need to make your business run smoother and elevate your customer’s experience.